gestatech-admin/jsf-showcases/README.md

 Showcases of how development should be done in JSF.

+Building the artifact

+  `mvn clean package install`

 Creating eclipse project:

   `mvn eclipse:eclipse`

-Building the artifact

-  `mvn clean package install`

-Running the container.
-This will download a Tomcat 7 version and run the application on that.

-  `mvn clean verify org.codehaus.cargo:cargo-maven2-plugin:run`

-To redeploying the application, from a separate console issue the command:

-  `mvn verify org.codehaus.cargo:cargo-maven2-plugin:deployer-redeploy`
+The application can be deployed on the standalone WildFly instance by dropping the war in the appropriate folder.

+# Java Dynamic proxy and class loading examples
+All the examples can be found in proxy-examples-main/src/test/ as JUnit tests

+* How to create a client-side load balancer for REST service stub
+* How to mimic Mockito with dynamic proxy
+* How to find resources on the classpath
+* How to load classes with a custom class loader
+* How to find classes with a specific annotation